pmndrs/react-spring/readme.md

 # Transitions ☔️

-Use `SpringTransition`, pass in your `keys`, `from` denotes base styles, `enter` styles are applied when objects appear, `leave` styles are applied when objects disappear.
-You do not pass components as children, you pass functions that receive a style object.
+Use `SpringTransition` and pass in your `keys`. `from` denotes base styles, `enter` styles are applied when objects appear, `leave` styles are applied when objects disappear.
+You do not pass in components as children but rather functions that receive a style object.
 Keys and children have to match in their order!
-You can again use the `native` flag for direct dom transitions.
+You can again use the `native` flag for direct dom animation.

 ```jsx
 import React, { PureComponent } from 'react'